Saturday 15th February – Thursday 27th February 2020

 The highlands of Ethiopia enjoy pleasant daytime temperatures of around 20°C (68°F), but at night the temperatures can drop much lower, especially in the Bale and the Simien (where ground frost is possible).
 At lower altitudes temperatures are hot in the middle of the day.

-Alternatively, you can get wonderful results during our Ethiopia wildlife photography tours with a high quality digital bridge camera with an 18-20x or higher optical zoom and a wide-angle setting equivalent to 24-28mm.
+You can also get wonderful results throughout this Ethiopia wildlife photography tour, with many subjects, with a high quality ‘bridge’ camera with an 18-20x or higher optical zoom and a wide-angle setting which is equivalent to 24mm.

 If you have questions about what equipment you ought to bring, please contact us.